 - Implementation means more than simply exercising the plan during an emergency.
 It means acting on recommendations made during the vulnerability analysis, integrating the plan into company operations, training employees and evaluating the plan.

 Every year emergencies take their toll on business and industry — in lives and dollars.
 But something can be done.
 Business and industry can limit injuries and damages and return more quickly to normal operations if they plan ahead.
 Utilize the above information to ensure that your business and surrounding community are prepared for emergency situations.
-Contact SafeLink Consulting for more information or help on developing your emergency preparedness plan.
+Contact SafeLink Consulting for more information or help on developing your emergency action plan.